0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Is open carry legal?**

 Generally, yes.
 As far as I know state law makes zero mention of open carry.
 There are some location and age-based possession restrictions, however.
+More on that later.

 **Can cities or counties implement their own restrictions on open carry?**